abbykiwi/solitaire/README.md

 # solitaire
 A simplified version of Solitaire
-Created for Assignment 2 of CompSci 130 at the University of Auckland
+\nCreated for Assignment 2 of CompSci 130 at the University of Auckland